 Different approaches to therapy include:

 Psychodynamic therapy is based on the assumption that a person is having emotional problems because of unresolved, generally unconscious conflicts, often stemming from childhood.
 The goal of this type of therapy is for the patient to understand and cope better with these feelings by talking about the experiences.
-Psychodynamic therapy is administered over a period of three to four months, although it can last longer, even years.
+Psychodynamic therapy is administered over a period of at least several months, although it can last longer, even years.